Sikhism: Ceremonies and customs

-Khalsa Sikhs have also supported and helped develop major pilgrimage traditions to sacred sites such as Harmandir Sahib, Anandpur Sahib, Fatehgarh Sahib, Patna Sahib, Hazur Nanded Sahib, Hemkund Sahib and others.
+Sikhs have also supported and helped develop major pilgrimage traditions to sacred sites such as Harmandir Sahib, Anandpur Sahib, Fatehgarh Sahib, Patna Sahib, Hazur Nanded Sahib, Hemkund Sahib and others.
 Sikh pilgrims and Sikhs of other sects customarily consider these as holy and a part of their Tirath.
 The Hola Mohalla around the festival of Holi, for example, is a ceremonial and customary gathering every year in Anandpur Sahib attracting over 100,000 Sikhs.
 Major Sikh temples feature a sarovar where some Sikhs take a customary dip.
 Some take home the sacred water of the tank particularly for sick friends and relatives, believing that the waters of such sacred sites have restorative powers and the ability to purify one's karma.
-The various Gurus of Sikhism have had different approaches to pilgrimage.
+The various gurus of Sikhism have had different approaches to pilgrimage.

 Upon a child's birth, the Guru Granth Sahib is opened at a random point and the child is named using the first letter on the top left hand corner of the left page.
 All boys are given the last name Singh, and all girls are given the last name Kaur (this was once a title which was conferred on an individual upon joining the Khalsa).

 The Sikh marriage ritual includes the anand kāraj ceremony.
-The marriage ceremony is performed in front of the Guru Granth Sahib by a baptized Khalsa, Granthi of the Gurdwara.
-The tradition of circling the Guru Granth Sahib and Anand Karaj among Khalsa is practised since the fourth Guru, Guru Ram Das.
+The marriage ceremony is performed in front of the Guru Granth Sahib by a baptised Khalsa, Granthi of the Gurdwara.
 Its official recognition and adoption came in 1909, during the Singh Sabha Movement.

 Upon death, the body of a Sikh is usually cremated.
 If this is not possible, any respectful means of disposing the body may be employed.
 The kīrtan sōhilā and ardās prayers are performed during the funeral ceremony (known as antim sanskār).